lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-* 3. Decompression: When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can find the Dev-ID and the Rule-ID.
+* 3. Decompression: When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the Dev-ID and the Rule-ID.
 In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.

 The receiver identifies the sender through its device-id (e.g. MAC address, if exists) and selects the appropriate Rule from